 Daniel Ison is a sound designer, composer, and actor.
 He has sound designed at The Arden Theatre Company, The National Constitution Center, Quintessence, Act II Playhouse, Inis Nua, Azuka, Interact, Tiny Dynamite, Curio Theatre, Temple University, Commonwealth Classic Theatre, Philadelphia Young Playwrights, Revolution Shakespeare, Powerstreet Theatre, Philadelphia Asian Performing Artists, and Mauckingbird.
 As an actor he has performed with The Arden Theatre Company, Quintessence, Commonwealth Classic Theatre, Walnut Street Theatre, and White Pines, as well as a growing amount of tv/film credits.
 He holds a BA in Music Composition from Eastern University.

-Sabrina Profitt (she/her), PlayPenn’s Acting Executive Director and General Manager, is a classically trained stage and ﬁlm actress for over two decades.
+Sabrina Profitt (she/her), PlayPenn’s Former Acting Executive Director and General Manager, is a classically trained stage and ﬁlm actress for over two decades.
 Her career in Philadelphia has primarily been invested in new play development.
 She received her MFA in Acting from Florida State University/Asolo Conservatory and her BA, magna cum laude, from DeSales University.
 Sabrina was recently awarded a Certificate in Nonprofit Management from The Nonprofit Center at La Salle University.

 Pamela Rainey Lawler